FHICT-S-Siem/S4-SiemLucassen-SmartHome/smarthome/README.md

 A problem I came across when running the object detection model on a Jetson, is to make use of the CUDA (GPU), instead of the CPU when detecting objects.<br>
 You will have to flash your Jetson with a JetPack SDK corresponding with the CUDA version you want to use.<br>

-If you want to run CUDA on the Jetson, you could make use of the l4t-pytorch images, containing Pytorch and torchvision pre-installed in a 3.6 Python environment.<br>
+If you want to run CUDA on the Jetson, you could make use of the l4t-pytorch images, containing Pytorch and torchvision pre-installed in a 3.6 Python environment.
+You will also have to make sure to maintain the correct python library/module versions as some libraries won't work in particular python versions.<br>
 - https://catalog.ngc.nvidia.com/orgs/nvidia/containers/l4t-pytorch